NarubyRiverlione/steamboiler/memory-bank/productContext.md

 The simulation is successful if it:

-1. **Accurately Models Physics**: Correctly implements the thermodynamic relationships and physical laws governing steam generation.
+1. **Accurately Models Physics**: Correctly implements the thermodynamic relationships and physical laws governing steam generation, including an energy balance approach in the boiler calculations.

 2. **Provides Clear Visualization**: Makes the invisible processes of energy transfer and phase change visible and understandable.